Thursday, June 18, 2015

 After she failed her PhD studies, Mellam instructed the Director of SDU to continue maintaining her on Staff Development Position because the school refused to accept her back after she failed……thisis blatant CORRUPTION..
 This went completely against the UPNG SDU policy on Study Fellows.

-This does not stop there… Mellam has taken overseas trips with Grace on a number of trips.
-Her official capacity in those trips is unknown to the University.
+does not stop there… Mellam has taken overseas trips with Grace on a

 Oh and guess what…Mellam, his official wife and the mistress have also gone on official trips together.
 The three of them are a regular sight in Port Moresby shops and restaurants.